heyannag/Project_1_Group_4/README.md

 ![Total Listsings by Model Year](PNG_Files/2_Total_Vehicles_by_Model_Year_bar.png)
 ![Total Listsings by Model Year(Scatter)](PNG_Files/2_Total_Vehicles_by_Model_Year.png)

-# Model Year and Mileage Impact on Price, Michael Cherkassky
+# Model Year and Mileage Impact on Price | Michael Cherkassky
 * What is the correlation between odometer reading and sale price for Nissan models?

 ## Findings: